 In this Report, regional climate change is primarily addressed through the introduction of four classes of regions (unless otherwise explicitly mentioned and justified).
-The first two are the unified WGI Reference Sets of (1) Land and (2) Ocean Regions, which are used in the entire Report.
-These are supplemented by additional sets of (3) Typological Regions — used in Chapters 5, 8–12 and Atlas — and (4) Continental Regions, which are mainly used for linking Chapters 11, 12 and Atlas with WGII (Figure 1.18).
+The first two are the unified WGI Reference Sets of (i) Land Regions and (ii) Ocean Regions, which are used throughout the Report.
+These are supplemented by additional sets of (iii) Typological Regions – used in Chapters 5, 8–12 and Atlas – and (iv) Continental Regions, which are mainly used for linking Chapters 11, 12 and Atlas with Working Group II (Figure 1.18).
 All four classes of regions are defined and described in detail in the Atlas.
 Here we summarize their basic features.

 [START FIGURE 1.18 HERE]